• Skip to primary navigation

 Screwdriver test after grinding – not good

 Not to be deterred, it was determined that interlocking garage floor tiles would be a better option due to the condition of the concrete.
-We decided the best thing to do for the garage floor was to treat it with a densifier to help strengthen the soft concrete surface, reduce the dusting, and slow down the moisture intrusion.
+Before installing the tiles, it was decided the best thing to do for the garage floor was to treat it with a densifier to help strengthen the soft concrete surface, reduce the dusting, and slow down the moisture intrusion.

-After a quick search for available densifiers on Amazon, L3000 by Foundation Armor was ordered and on the way.
+After a quick search for a densifier from one of our sponsors, we purchased L3000 by Foundation Armor.
+Our order was soon on its way.

 What is L3000 Concrete Densifier?

-L3000 by Foundation Armor is a 25% solids concentrate lithium silicate densifier that can increase the density and strengthen the surface of your concrete garage floor up to 45%.
-It does this by reacting with the calcium hydroxide in the concrete to produce calcium silicate hydrate or CHS.
-The CHS fills much of the microscopic voids and open pores near the surface, thus increasing the density and the strength of the concrete.
+L3000 by Foundation Armor is a 25% solids concentrate lithium silicate densifier that can increase the density and strengthen the surface of your concrete garage floor by 20 – 45%.
+It does this by reacting with the calcium hydroxide in the concrete to produce calcium silicate hydrate or CSH.
+The CSH fills much of the microscopic voids and pores at the subsurface, thus increasing the density and the strength of the concrete.

-Since Armor L3000 comes in a concentrate it requires diluting with water before you use it.
+Since Armor L3000 comes in a concentrate, it requires diluting it with water before you use it.
 This lowers the solids content to approximately 8%.
-Once applied, it does not change the look or slip resistance of the concrete once it has dried.
-1 gallon of L3000 to 3 gallons of water will provide a coverage rate of 750 – 1000ft².
+Once applied, it does not change the look or slip resistance of the concrete after it has dried.
+1 gallon of L3000 to 2 gallons of water will provide a coverage rate of 700 – 800ft².

-Lithium densifiers are easier to apply than the much older sodium silicate densifier formulas.
-They will not turn white from over application as easily as sodium silicate densifiers will, they react quicker with the concrete, and they do a better job of resisting road salts as well.
+Lithium silicate densifiers are easier to apply than the much older sodium silicate densifier formulas.
+They will not turn white from over application as easily as sodium silicate densifiers will, they react quicker with the concrete, and they do a better job of resisting road salts.

 Benefits of Armor L3000